kcleveland/dnsify/README.md

 </pre>

-Lastly, install the sinatra and json gems:
+Lastly, install the sinatra and json gems required by DNSify:

 <pre>
 gem install sinatra